VincentHDLee/IntelliSubs/docs/user_manual/index.md

 Welcome to the User Manual for 智字幕 (IntelliSubs)!

-This guide will help you install, configure, and effectively use the IntelliSubs application to generate subtitles for your Japanese audio/video content.
+This guide will help you install, configure, and effectively use the IntelliSubs application to generate subtitles for your audio/video content in various languages (including Chinese, English, Japanese, and more).

 ## Contents